openhab/openhab-docs/_addons_bindings/freebox/readme.md

 # Freebox Binding

-This binding integrates the [Freebox Revolution](https://www.free.fr/freebox/freebox-revolution/) to your openHab installation.
+This binding integrates the [Freebox Revolution](https://www.free.fr/freebox/freebox-revolution/) to your openHAB installation.

 ## Supported Things